 We’ll start with a reference diagram.
 In this lab setup, an internal network is separated from the internet by a firewall.
 The firewall connects to an internet edge router that’s been assigned autonomous system number 54321.
 (Don’t use ASN 54321, or any of the other AS numbers in this post.
 They all belong to real companies.
 I’ve just used them here for illustration purposes.)

-If BGP and autonomous systems are new to you, this might seem a bit confusing.
+If BGP peering with isp and autonomous systems are new to you, this might seem a bit confusing.
 Don’t routers communicate with other routers through a link with actual IP addresses assigned?
 Why bother showing AS numbers?

 Well, remember the point I made earlier.
 From BGP’s perspective, yes, it knows about specific IP neighbors, which we’ll illustrate in a moment.
 But from a global perspective, BGP knows about AS numbers.